-- partial shading designs will be considered on a case-by-case basis. - For west and south facing facades' afternoon protection is desired ٠
+- Because shading strategies for different locations, with varying solar exposures, can vary greatly, partial shading designs will be considered on a case-by-case basis. - For west and south facing facades' afternoon protection is desired

 NOTE: Landscape may be utilized and will be considered as part of the shading strategy.